 Hypoglycemia is a serious condition and without acting quickly, your puppy could get into trouble fast and possibly even die.
 Fortunately, you should be able to recognize the signs early in the process and the low blood sugar is easy to treat at home or on the go.

-If your puppy is being transported home by plane, you or the puppy nanny will be given a little oral syringe of Karo syrup in case your puppy starts looking a little spacey or lethargic.
-Should this occur, squeeze a little syrup in their mouth or rub a little on your puppy’s gums to give them a quick sugar burst.
+If your puppy is being transported home by plane, you or the puppy nanny will be given a two oral syringes.
+One will have Forti-Cal liquid as a pretrip nutritional booster as a hypoglycemia preventative.
+The other will contain Karo syrup in case your puppy starts looking a little spacey or lethargic despite the pre-trip nutritional supplement.
+Should your puppy look overly tired or weak, squeeze a little Karo syrup in their mouth or rub a little on your puppy’s gums to give them a quick sugar boost.

-In almost all cases, your Mi-ki puppy will respond very quickly to this treatment — usually within five or ten minutes.
+In almost all cases, your Mi-Ki puppy will respond very quickly to this treatment — usually within five or ten minutes.
+Repeat the treatment if necessary.
 However, if the Karo syrup doesn’t reverse the symptoms within ten minutes, take your puppy to the veterinarian immediately as something else could have caused the signs (such as ingesting something poisonous or contracting a disease.)

 Keeping your puppy fed and hydrated on the go